jundalisay/superbnetlify/content/en/research/smith/astronomy/part-10.md

 Sir Isaac Newton first attempted to give a physical account of the motions of the Planets to solve such irregularities.

-The physical connection, by which

 Descartes tried to bind the movements of the Planets through the laws of impulse.
-These flow from the inertness of matter and are the easiest for the mind to undertand.
+These flow from the inertness of matter and are the easiest for the mind to understand.

 Aside from this, we do not have any other natural concept such as that of gravity.
 This is because we never gravitate matter.
 Instead, we just observe how gravity affects matter.